SilenZcience/cat_win/ARGUMENTS.md

 This Message is for the most part equivalent to the Table above.
 The Code execution will stop after showing this Message.
 This Argument has Priority over all other Arguments, hence the Order of passing this Argument in makes no Difference.
-If no Arguments or Files are provided, the help Parameter will be used by default.
+If no Arguments or Files are provided, the help Parameter will be used by Default.

 ### <a id="version">-v, --version</a>